apatheticbrick/evie/README.md

 3. Check the bot is added to your server
 4. Verify the channel ID is correct

-### Tasks not persisting

-- Ensure browser localStorage is enabled
-- Check browser console for errors
-- Try a different browser

 ## Known Bugs/limitations

 - Some visual weirdness with the toast animation and formatting